jmoore3000/englishplus/README.md

 # englishplus
-Publice website for the school English plus
+Public website for the school English plus. content will include a header, rotating banner and multiple divs that will hold information and pictures displaying the services provided by the English plus school.